“For the purposes of this decision, she will refer to him as John Doe.”

 A Hail Mary, 2023

-Video (color, sound, 10 mins 30 sec), cardboard, golden nails, acrylic on canvas
+Video (color, sound, 10 mins 30 sec), cardboard, gold painted nails, acrylic on canvas